 And when they shall have finished their testimony, the beast that ascendeth out of the bottomless pit shall make war against them, and shall overcome them, and kill them.
 And their dead bodies shall lie in the street of the great city, which spiritually is called Sodom and Egypt, where also our Lord was crucified.
 And they of the people and kindreds and tongues and nations shall see their dead bodies three days and an half, and shall not suffer their dead bodies to be put in graves.
 And they that dwell upon the earth shall rejoice over them, and make merry, and shall send gifts one to another; because these two prophets tormented them that dwelt on the earth.
 And after three days and an half the spirit of life from God entered into them, and they stood upon their feet; and great fear fell upon them which saw them.
 And they heard a great voice from heaven saying unto them, Come up hither.
 And they ascended up to heaven in a cloud; and their enemies beheld them.
-And the same hour was there a great earthquake, and the tenth part of the city fell, and in the earthquake were slain of men seven thousand: and the remnant were affrighted, and gave glory to the God of heaven.”
+And the same hour was there a great earthquake, and the tenth part of the city fell, and in the earthquake were slain of men seven thousand: and the remnant were affrighted, and [finally!!!] gave glory to the God of heaven.”
 (Rev 11:3-13)

 In magic, invoking a powerful being’s secret name gives access to that being’s power “to do”.
-It’s like knowing the doctor’s personal cell phone number, which I have for the doctor I work for.
+It’s like knowing the doctor’s personal cell phone number, which I have for the doctor for whom I work.
 I can get straight through and make my requests known without being blocked by the staff.
 With this in mind, the interaction between sly Jacob and God takes on added meaning.
 Jacob is trying to gain power over God by learning his secret name, which explains to some extent why God did not give it to him.

 “And Jacob was left alone; and there wrestled a man with him until the breaking of the day…And he said, Let me go, for the day breaketh.
 And he said, I will not let thee go, except thou bless me.
 And he said unto him, What is thy name?
 And he said, Jacob.
 And he said, Thy name shall be called no more Jacob, but Israel: for as a prince hast thou power with God and with men, and hast prevailed.
 And Jacob asked him, and said, Tell me, I pray thee, thy name.
 And he said, Wherefore is it that thou dost ask after my name?
 And he blessed him there.
 And Jacob called the name of the place Peniel: for I have seen God face to face, and my life is preserved.”
 (Gen 32:24-30)